craigfahner/INFO-664/_pages/part7.md

 print(type(birth_year))   # <class 'str'>
 print(int(birth_year) + 1)
 ```

+The `for index, column_name in enumerate(header)` loop works just like
+the fruit example: on each pass `index` is the column's position and
+`column_name` is its name from the header. `first_row[index]` then grabs
+the value sitting at that same position in the data row, so the loop
+prints one `name = value` line per column.

 Every field comes back as a **string**, even ones that look like numbers.
 `first_row[5]` is `'1930'`, not `1930`, so `birth_year + 1` would fail